 .
-True airspeed (TAS) = Groundspeed corrected with indicated wind
+True airspeed (TAS) = Groundspeed corrected with indicated wind, if no pressure data is available .

-.
 Speed to Fly (STF) = Speed to fly according to MC theory which takes MC setting and sink into account.

 .
 Task speed (Tsk.Sp.) = Speed on task until the present position